Written by on . Last updated February 16th, 2026.

 Earthquake Summary

-This earthquake hit under water in the Philippine Sea, right off the coast of The Philippines (10 mi offshore), 28 kilometer north-east of Manay in Davao.
-The center of this earthquake had a quite shallow depth of 35 km.
+This earthquake hit under water in the Philippine Sea, 31 kilometers (19 mi) off the coast of The Philippines, 84 kilometer east-northeast of Mati in Davao.
+The center of this earthquake had a very shallow depth of 22 km.
 Shallow earthquakes usually have a larger impact than earthquakes deep in the earth.

 Date and Time: Jan 7, 2026 11:02AM (Manila Time)